TianyaoHan/Steam-Recommendation-System/README.md

 <br>

-%Part 4: We will extend the schema of Part 1 with object-relational features (ongoing).
+We extended the schema of Part 1 with object-relational features.

 <br>